The Strongbox: Critical reception

 David Sims of The A.V.
 Club writes that this is one of many episodes which contribute to a "decline of Elaine" story arc: "Everything about Elaine's behavior here is beautifully awful: She doesn't care if [Glenn is] married, but is eager to dump him once she realizes he's broke, and sets about bribing him into a breakup by outfitting his apartment so she won't feel so bad when she dumps him.
 Then, of course, as a final cosmic joke, it turns out he is married.
 Even George doesn't have luck this bad at this point."
 Sims adds that the dead parrot subplot is "abject farce."

 Siyumhaseinfeld writes, "This funny episode doesn't make the Top 50, but it still has such greats as the scene of Jerry and George making fun of the Green Lantern and Lassie #3.
 Overall, nice ep...
 This 22 minute episode felt like it was about an hour and a half.
 Some parts were slow, other were slower, and then still some were slowest.
 But on that note, there were some funny parts, mainly to do with the key or the strongbox.
 That's the only thing that kept it from not being in the bottom Top 25."
 Paul Arras called The Strongbox characteristic of Seinfeld's Late Period.
 Some of the episodes, especially the weaker ones, are so wild and scattered in their stories that they defy a simple description.
 That's not to say The Strongbox doesn't have its fair share of funny moments - they just don't come together as well as most classic Seinfeld episodes...
 The episode feels more like a bunch of distinct jokes cobbled together in the writer's room.
 Even when [it's] about nothing Seinfeld is best when it does a lot with that nothingness.

+Vulture Ranked the episode the 12th worst in the series, criticizing the dead parrot subplot as too dark even by the standards of Seinfeld.